-The Boston University School of Management offers undergraduate (BA) and graduate degrees in management.
-The graduate degrees offered by the School of Management include: the MBA, the International MBA, the Executive MBA, the MS in Investment Management, the MS and PhD in Mathematical Finance, and the PhD in Management.
-MBA concentrations in Public and Nonprofit Management and Health Sector Management are available.
-The following dual degrees are offered: MBA/MS in Information Systems, MBA/MS in Media Ventures, MBA/MA in International Relations, MBA/MS in Manufacturing Engineering, MBA/MA in Economics, MBA/JD in Law and Management, MBA/JD in Health Sector Management, MBA/MA in Medical Science, MBA/MPH in Health Care Management, MBA/MPH in Global Health Management, and the MD/MBA.
+The Questrom School of Business offers undergraduate (BA) and graduate degrees in management.
+The graduate degrees offered by the School of Business include: the MBA, the Executive MBA, the MBA/MS in Information Systems, the MS and PhD in Mathematical Finance, and the PhD in Management.
+Two year MBA programs include the Public and Nonprofit Management and Health Sector Management programs.
+The following dual degrees are offered: MBA/MS in Information Systems, MBA/MS in Media Ventures, MBA/MA in International Relations, MBA/MS in Manufacturing Engineering, MBA/MA in Economics, MBA/JD in Law and Management, MBA/JD in Health Sector Management, MBA/MA in Medical Science, MBA/MPH in Health Care Management, MBA/MPH in Global Health Management, MBA/MPH in Health Care Management, and the MD/MBA.
 Executive programs include the Executive MBA and various non-degree and certificate programs.

 The management collections support research and instruction in schools and colleges throughout the University.
 In the College of Communication, Pardee Library collections and services support programs such as Media Ventures, Business and Economics Journalism, and Mass Communication and Advertising.
 In the College of Engineering, programs in Manufacturing Engineering and in other related disciplines receive library support.
 Metropolitan College degree, certificate, and diploma programs in Administrative Sciences, Business Management, Project Management, Arts Administration, and in the new Accelerated Degree Completion Program also receive library support.
 The library collections also support courses and programs in the School of Hospitality Administration.